-On most nights during our tour we stayed at comfortable government rest houses which provided basic food and accommodation for travellers at very reasonable prices: in other words they were cheap.
+On most nights during our tour we stayed at comfortable government rest houses which provided basic food and accommodation for travellers at very reasonable prices, in other words they were cheap.
 That was an important consideration because the only other acceptable option was to stay in one of the very few tourist hotels which were far from cheap.
 However, in Nuwara Eliya we decided to live it up and stay one night in a hotel to see for ourselves how 'the other half' lived.
-I can't remember the name of the hotel but I think it was the only one.
-I was down for breakfast, dressed in long trousers and a long sleeve shirt buttoned at the wrists, before Pete put in an appearance.
+I can't remember the name of the hotel, but I think it was the only one.
+I was down for breakfast, dressed in long trousers and a long sleeve shirt buttoned at the wrists, before Pete appeared.

 Above: This was the centre of Nuwara Eliya, a truly delightful town